music

 shell programming

-This chapter looks at UNIX (and Linux) shell programming.
+This chapter looks at Unix (and Linux) shell programming.

 You may wonder why a chapter on shell scripting is in a programming book.
 And you may not even read this line because your professor probably has cut this entire chapter out of the version used in your class.